 If you travel at this time, monitor local weather forecasts from reliable sources like the National Weather Service, Guam.
 Hotels and news outlets provide updates.
-While direct typhoon hits are not an annual occurrence, their possibility means awareness and preparation for potential travel disruptions.
+While direct typhoon hits are not an annual occurrence, their possibility means consciousness and preparation for potential travel disruptions.

-Ideal in dry season.
+Best in dry season.

 Snorkeling, diving, beach relaxation.